 How a Financial Advisor Might “Pitch” this Annuity

-TIAA-CREF sounds like an organization with its heart in the right place, as their mission is to serve people who have given their lives to the service of other.
+TIAA-CREF sounds like an organization with its heart in the right place, as their mission is to serve people who have given their lives to the service of others.
 And coming from a company that had originally structured pensions for teachers, you would expect the Intelligent Variable Annuity to deliver.